 After identifying your child's needs you will be given a Treatment Plan that outlines each recommended treatment, overall cost for that treatment, and the estimated payment expected from the parent and from the insurance company.
 You will be asked to sign this document.
 Signing this document ONLY acknowledges you received it.
 This is NOT a commitment to treat.

 We encourage all parents to call their insurance company to find out more information about coverage as it relates to their specific treatment plan.
 We are happy to instruct you how to do this at your visit.

 In the event that our treatment plan estimates differs from what the insurance company tells you we will proceed with our treatment plan estimates.
 Once payment is received from insurance company you will be refunded any over-payment.

-You are always welcome to see all paperwork we received from the insurance company related to your account.
-You can also obtain all paperwork by contacting your insurance company directly.
+You are always welcome to see any paperwork we received from the insurance company related to your account.
+You can also obtain any paperwork by contacting your insurance company directly.

 Radiography (X-ray) Overview

 White Oak Pediatric Dentistry follows the American Academy of Pediatric Dentistry's (AAPD) radiographic examination guidelines.
 We require all patients to take x-rays at designated intervals determined by the child's individual risk of decay and the AAPD guidelines.
 To ensure your child is exposed to as little radiation as possible, our office uses Nomad x-ray units, digital radiography, and protective aprons.
 We will never take an x-ray unless it is absolutely necessary.

 If you are not comfortable with your child taking dental x-rays under any circumstance, White Oak Pediatric Dentistry is not a good choice for your child's dental home.